PhilomenaMusili/Random-Quote-Machine/README.md

 ## Getting Started

-To run the Random Quote Machine locally, follow these steps:
+To run the Random Quote Machine locally, follow the following steps:

 1. Clone the repository: